alshafai/DGS/README.md

 This program implements the algorithm of
-Buscombe, D. (2013, in press) Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology
+Buscombe, D. (2013) Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology 60, 1709 - 1732

 Written by Daniel Buscombe, various times in 2012 and 2013 while at